KChen-lab/MEDALT/README.md

 Three text files:

-	(1) CNV.tree.txt file: an rooted directed tree includes three columns: parent node, child node and distance
+	(1) CNV.tree.txt which is an rooted directed tree including three columns: parent node, child node and distance

-	(2) segmental.LSA.txt file: significant broad fitness-associated CNAs
+	(2) segmental.LSA.txt which includes broad CNAs significantly associated with lineage expansion

-	(3) gene.LSA.txt file: significant focal fitness-associated CNAs.
+	(3) gene.LSA.txt which includes focal (gene) CNAs significantly associated with lineage expansion

 > If there is parallel evolution event, the results will be saved in a separate file.

 Two figures:

-	(1) singlecell.tree.pdf: the MEDALT of cells visualized by igraph.
-You can input CNV.tree.txt into Cytoscape to generate preferred visualization.
+	(1) singlecell.tree.pdf which is a visualization of MEDALT by igraph.
+You also can input CNV.tree.txt into Cytoscape to generate preferred visualization.

-	(2) LSA.tree.pdf: the tree visualization of fitness-associated CNAs by igraph
+	(2) LSA.tree.pdf which is a visualization of identified CNAs by igraph.

 > In LSA figure, we only show top 3 events for each lineage.
-You can check details in LSA file.
+You can check more details in segmental or gene level LSA file.

 Developer